krisztin/wp-shelter-theme/README.md

 * Setting up a project with automatic Sass build (with npm and node-sass)
 * Handle permission errors otherwise known as '777 is your last hope'.
-* Create functions i.e. adding thumbnail support, adding a custom post type.
+* Create functions i.e. adding thumbnail support, a custom post type, scripts and stylesheets (Google fonts and Font Awesome).
-* Create a custom post type.
+* Create a custom post type (Cats).
 * Renaming a menu item and post type in the backend (Posts -> News).
-* Displaying a specific (custom) post/page with a specific custom field value using WP_Query
+* Using WP_Query to display a specific (custom) post/page with a specific custom field value (featured cat template-part)
+* Also, creating and adding a template-part
 * Inserting an item within looped posts at a set place.
+(CTAs on page-cats)
-* Material design system (only the theory, will use the code in a future project for sure)
+* Material design system (only the theory and inspiration for buttons but will definitely use the code/elements in a future project).

+## Still to come

+* Pages: Donate, News, Foster, Volunteer, Events, Contact
+* Filters: I'll probably use taxonomies and categories to filter cats, news, volunteer and other listing pages.
+Custom fields are also an option

+## Nice to haves aka massive projects to be done

+* Stripe integration with all the hooks, actions, bells and whilstles.
+* System for recurring donations (GoCardless?).
+* Shop (virtual shop for virtual gifts that could be bought for a cat).
+* Google Tag Manager integration.

 ## Resources